bo-rc/CarND-PID-Control-Project/README.md

 The `PID` class:
 * follows the algorithm in the lectures.
-* uses a ring buffer, an instance of the [`Ring_Buffer`]() class, to model memory for the integral term: rather than taking account of all history of previous errors, the ring buffer only records a short history of errors and the [`integrate()`]() method gives the integral error.
-The purpose is to limit the acummulation of the integral term, otherwise the integral term can be arbitrarily large if the car is bogged down.
+* uses a ring buffer, an instance of the [`Ring_Buffer`](src/ring_buffer.h) class, to model memory for the integral term: rather than taking account of all history of previous errors, the ring buffer only records a short history of errors and the [`integrate()`]() method gives the integral error.
+The purpose is to limit the acummulation of the integral term, otherwise the integral term can be arbitrarily large if the car is bogged down by obstables for instance.
-* uses [`Control()`]() method to ouput steering command.
+* uses [`Control()`](https://github.com/bo-rc/CarND-PID-Control-Project/blob/master/src/PID.cpp#L51) method to ouput steering command.
-  * in this method, the control output is scaled by a hyperparameter `cte_range`, which is hardcoded to be twice the magnitude of `cte` if the car is about to fall off track.
+  * in this method, the raw pid value is scaled by a hyperparameter [`pid_range`](https://github.com/bo-rc/CarND-PID-Control-Project/blob/master/src/PID.cpp#L7), which is determined (through test runs) to be the maximun magnitude of raw pid calculation.
 This hyperparameter can be tuned.
+  * a clamping function is used to limit pid output to [-1, 1]
+  * finally, a cubic polynomial is used to squash the linear pid such that there is more resolution for the control output around 0.0.

 ## Tuning
 The tuning is done manually.
-The binary `pid` program accepts arguments (demonstrated in [`main.cpp`]()) such that I coubld quickly try different parameters.
+The binary `pid` program accepts arguments (demonstrated in [`main.cpp`](https://github.com/bo-rc/CarND-PID-Control-Project/blob/master/src/main.cpp#L38)) such that I could quickly test different parameters.

-The tuning is performed using a heuristic method as follows:
+The tuning is performed using a well-known heuristic method as follows:
-* First tune P gain, with D and I gain turned off: increase P gain until the car ossilates right and left on a straight lane.
+* First tune P gain, with D and I gain turned off: increase P gain until the car starts to oscillate on a straight lane.
-* Then, lower P by 10% and add D gain until the ossilation is gone on a straight lane.
+* Then, lower P by 10% and add D gain until the oscillation is gone on a straight lane.
 * Finally, tune I gain on a turn.
-Without an integral term, the accumulation of errors on a turn could not be handled by just the P gain.
+Without an integral term, the accumulation of errors on a turn could not be handled by just the P and D gain.
 So the best place to tune the I gain, in my experience, is during a turn.
 Gradually increase I gain until the turning of the car slightly overshoot, then increase D gain a little bit to dampen the overshooting.

-Finally, I use a set of tuned parameters to initialize the `PID` controller for steering in the `main.cpp` file.
-Without arguments with `./pid`, those tuned parameters will be used.
+Finally, I use a set of tuned parameters to initialize the `PID` controller for steering in [`main.cpp`](https://github.com/bo-rc/CarND-PID-Control-Project/blob/master/src/main.cpp#L40).
+When running `./pid` w/o any arguments, those tuned parameters will be used.

+The throttle input is a fixed value.
+Nevertheless, we can use a second pid controller to control it.

 ## Full-lap run